quantranfr/LEDMatrix/uno/docs/README.md

 Accessories:

-* Power source: 5A 20A (more than enough) and power cables
+* Power source: 5A 20A (more than enough) and power cables;
-* IDC 2x8 ribbon cable (optional)
-* 7 male-male dupont cables
+* IDC 2x8 ribbon cable (optional) + 7 male-male dupont cables OR 7 male-female dupont cables.

 Wiring: